 Travel Advisory for Canadians

 The Public Health Agency of Canada (PHAC) issued a Travel Health Notice level 3, outlining the potential dangers to Canadian travellers and the Canadian public.
 PHAC is recommending that Canadians should avoid all Non-essential travel outside of Canada.
-If you are a returning traveller, self-isolate for 14 days upon return from travel outside of Canada.
-Monitor your health for fever, cough or difficulty in breathing, continue to self-isolate and contact public health authority.
-They also ask that they contact the local public health authority in your province or territory within 24 hours of arriving in Canada from Italy, Iran or Hubei province (China).
+Self-isolation for 14 days is mandatory upon return from travel outside of Canada.
+Compliance with this order is subject to verification and enforcement.
+Those in violation may face transfer to a quarantine facility as well as fine or imprisonment.
+Any person experiencing fever, cough or difficulty in breathing, should continue to self-isolate and contact the local public health authority in their province or territory